-Step One (Picture 1 above) - Melt the butter, chocolate chips and Andes mints in a microwave-safe bowl, stirring every 30 seconds until smooth.
+Step 1: Melt the butter, chocolate chips and Andes mints in a microwave-safe bowl, stirring every 30 seconds until smooth.
 Set it aside to let it cool slightly.
 Meanwhile, whisk together the eggs and sugars for 1-2 minutes in a large bowl.
-Then, gradually stir the melted chocolate mixture into the large bowl, followed by the oil.

-Step Two (Picture 2 above) - In a medium bowl, whisk together the flour, cocoa powder, baking powder and salt.
+Step 3: In a medium bowl, whisk together the flour, cocoa powder, baking powder and salt.
 Slowly stir it into the wet ingredients until very few flour streaks remain.

-Step Three (Picture 3 above) - Add chopped Andes mints into the batter and fold them in gently.
+Step 4: Add chopped Andes mints into the batter and fold them in gently.

-Step Four (Picture 4 above) - Spread the brownie batter into a 9x9 inch pan that's been greased and lined with parchment paper.
-Sprinkle finely chopped Andes mints on top and bake at 350F for about 45 minutes.
+Step 3: Spread the brownie batter into a 9x9 inch pan that's been greased and lined with parchment paper.
+Sprinkle finely chopped Andes mints on top and bake at 350°F for about 45 minutes.

-Tip: Don't overbake the brownies or they could turn out cakey!
+- Don't overbake the brownies or they may turn out cakey!
 They will continue to bake a little bit in the pan after you take them out of the oven.
 They're ready to be removed from the oven when the center is slightly jiggly and a toothpick comes out of it with some gooey crumbs.

 They're delicious on their own but I also recommend adding a scoop of ice cream on top!

-Store leftovers in an airtight container at room temperature for up to 1 week or in the freezer for up to 1 month.
+Store leftover Andes mint brownies in an airtight container at room temperature for up to 1 week.

 Andes Mint Brownies